-On 31 October 2022 we made a written recommendation to the Authority under section 24 of the Local Audit and Accountability Act 2014 in relation to issues with financial systems and related financial governance arrangements.
+On 31 October 2022 we made a written recommendation to the Authority under section 24 of the Local Audit and Accountability Act 2014 in relation to its financial systems and governance arrangements.
 We recommended that the Authority should:

-- ensure the Authority has access to the necessary knowledge and expertise to resolve the key issues with the Enterprise Resource Planning (ERP) system in a timely manner to provide sufficient assurance over the completeness and veracity of the data included within the systems; - undertake appropriate testing of the fixes and ensure that appropriate sign-off of these is received prior to running them on live system data; and - ensure budget holders and other relevant officers possess the skills and knowledge to appropriately use the ERP system as intended, including relevant training and updates to key documentation and process manuals.
+- ensure the Authority has access to the necessary knowledge and expertise to resolve the key issues with the ERP system in a timely manner to provide sufficient assurance over the completeness and veracity of the data included within the systems; - undertake appropriate testing of the fixes and ensure that appropriate sign-off of these is received prior to running them on live system data; and - ensure budget holders and other relevant officers possess the skills and knowledge to appropriately use the ERP system as intended, including relevant training and updates to key documentation and process manuals.